ringcentral/ringcentral-softphone-ts/CONTEXT.md

 _Avoid_: Media session

 **Media transport**:
-The per-call channel that carries audio and DTMF between the Softphone SDK and the remote peer.
+The per-call channel that owns the bound UDP and SRTP lifecycle carrying audio and DTMF between the Softphone SDK and the remote peer.
 _Avoid_: Media session

 **Streamer**: